-As a species, on a biological level, we evolve, and our bodies adapt to our the necessities of life.
-If it is in our biology, our very DNA as a species the capacity to transform the physiology of our bodies to the needs of our specifies, why wouldn’t the same be true on a more micro level?
+As a species, on a biological level, we evolve.
+Our bodies adapt to the necessities of life.
+If adaptation is not in our biology, then our very DNA as a species transforms our bodies’ physiology to the needs of the day.
+So, why wouldn’t the same be confirmed on a more micro level?
 The answer is, it is in our best interest.
-I was asked to write a piece on my transformation as person regarding my struggle with a major mental health disorder.
+Once asked to write a piece on my transformation as a person.
+I focused on my struggle with a significant mental health disorder.
 When conceptualizing this, I couldn’t help but think of that perfect moment I talked about earlier.
 Why do things have to change?
-Well, before my mental health condition I was happy, for the most part, but there were moments where I certainly experienced intense moments of joy.
-I wasn’t a very good person, certainly not a humanitarian or advocate of people with less than myself, but I was happy, very much so in fact.
+Well, before my mental health condition, I was happy.

 Imagine all the other reasons there are for transformation.
-This is why I will never understand people who refuse to accept new ideas, and the genesis or cross pollination of concepts: inventive thinking.
-Being conservative is great, in some senses of the word.
-Keeping what’s good in our lives and protecting positive aspects of our selves, our culture and our world from being polluted or harmed.
-This is a good thing.
-But when being conservative interferes with listening, taking in new information and reforming our way of doing things, I truly worry about our future.
+I will never understand people who refuse to accept new ideas and the genesis or cross-pollination of concepts: inventive thinking.
+Being conservative is excellent, in some senses of the word.
+Keeping what’s right in our lives and protecting positive aspects of our selves, our culture, and our world from being polluted or harmed.
+Another good thing!
+But when being conservative interferes with listening, taking in new information, and reforming our way of doing things, I genuinely worry about our future.

-Above all, I worry about all people that want the status qou to persist forever.
+Above all, I worry about all people that want the status quo to persist forever.
 These are certainly not the people I want around me.
-I want transformative and adaptive people in my circles, either social, political or any group with a vested interest in my wellbeing.
+I want transformative and adaptive people in my circles, either social, political, or any group with a vested interest in my wellbeing.
 Like I said before, the most successful of us understand the importance of change and incorporating movement into the very fabric of their lives.
-Movement or locomotion is critical to our abilities to adapt and inherent in our very biology.
-Without a doubt, shedding light on the upper limits of our potential to persist into the future and beyond.
+Movement or locomotion is critical to our abilities to adapt and inherent in the same biology.
+Without a doubt, I am shedding light on our potential’s upper limits to persist into the future and beyond.